nylas/nylas-mail/docs-atom/build-instructions/linux.md

 ### AttributeError: 'module' object has no attribute 'script_main'

-If you get following error with a big traceback while building Edgehill:
+If you get following error with a big traceback while building Nylas Mail:

   ```
   sys.exit(gyp.script_main()) AttributeError: 'module' object has no attribute 'script_main' gyp ERR!